OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P12：Modern Optimization Methods in Python  SciPy 2017 Tutorial  Michael McKerns - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P12：Modern Optimization Methods in Python  SciPy 2017 Tutorial  Michael McKerns - 哒哒哒儿尔 - BV1Cs411A76Y
+# P12：Modern Optimization Methods in Python  SciPy 2017 Tutorial  Michael McKerns - 哒哒哒儿尔 - BV1Cs411A76Y

  Good morning everybody。 This is modern optimization methods in Python。 Welcome to the SciPy 2017。